lilmond/sudos/docs/usage.md

 Type: INTEGER

+### `-b` `--no-verify`
+Set the SSL verification mode to CERT_NONE.
+Use this only when the server uses self signed certificate.

+Default: False

+Type: NONE

 ### `-n` `--receive`
 When this is set.
 You will receive HTTP response per HTTP request the socket send.